Why does Canary Mail offer Push notifications?

 On mobile devices like Android and iOS, it is impossible to reliably maintain an open IDLE connection to the email server due to several limitations.
 For example, an app cannot access CPU and network resources when it is in a suspended state or has been force-quit by the user, or due to other restrictions imposed by the OS (eg low power mode).

 To workaround these restrictions, Canary Mail offers two methods for checking new mail on mobile.
-One is on-device Fetch, where Canary periodically queries the email server to check for new mail.
-The advantage of using Fetch notifications is that new mail is fetched directly by the user’s own device and all data, including account credentials, is stored locally only.
+One is on-device Fetch, where Canary Mail periodically queries the email server to check for new mail.
+The advantage of using Fetch notifications is that new mail is fetched directly by the user's own device and all data, including account credentials, is stored locally only.

 Unfortunately, this method leads to some delay between the arrival of the new email, and the user being notified of the same, typically under ~15 minutes since the email server can only be queried periodically, and not continuously.